super-ienien/twitter-webhooks/README.md

         }
         ```
     * ### Event: 'direct_message'
-        > Not tested yet, please provide feedbacks if you are using this.
+        > Not tested yet.
+Please provide feedback if you are using this.
     * ### Event: 'direct_message_indicate_typing'
-        > Not tested yet, please provide feedbacks if you are using this.
+        > Not tested yet.
+Please provide feedback if you are using this.
     * ### Event: 'direct_message_mark_read'
-        > Not tested yet, please provide feedbacks if you are using this.
+        > Not tested yet.
+Please provide feedback if you are using this.
     * ### Event: 'revoke'
         * userId - `string` : Id of the user who revoked the subscription.
 This is the same id as the UserActivityEmitter instance id.